 There are ten recorded resurrections in the Holy Bible: the widow of Zarephath’s son, by Elijah, the Shunammite woman’s son, by Elisha, a man raised when he came into contact with Elisha’s bones, the widow of Nain’s son, by Jesus, Jairus’ daughter, by Jesus, Lazarus, by Jesus after 3 days, and many Holy people came out of their tombs when Jesus died on the Cross.
 Dorcas was raised by Peter and Eutychus, by Paul.

-Virus or no virus.
-Church doors opened or not.
-So long as our hearts are opened and we believe in the birth of Christ, his burial and resurrection.
+Variant or no variant.
+So long as our hearts are opened and we believe in the birth of Christ, his burial, and resurrection.
 Then the Chief Cornerstone the builders rejected is still the foundation of our faith, a baptism to a new life, and the door to eternity for us.

 HAPPY RESURRECTION SUNDAY!
 From us here at Rhema International.
 Blessings and peace to you!

 © Rhema International 2022.
 All rights reserved.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International.